Perception: Other senses

-Other senses enable perception of body balance, acceleration, gravity, position of body parts, temperature, and pain.
-They can also enable perception of internal senses, such as suffocation, gag reflex, abdominal distension, fullness of rectum and urinary bladder, and sensations felt in the throat and lungs.
+Other senses enable perception of body balance (vestibular sense); acceleration, including gravity; position of body parts (proprioception sense).
+They can also enable perception of internal senses (interoception sense), such as temperature, pain, suffocation, gag reflex, abdominal distension, fullness of rectum and urinary bladder, and sensations felt in the throat and lungs.

 Reality

 In the case of visual perception, some people can see the percept shift in their mind's eye.
 Others, who are not picture thinkers, may not necessarily perceive the 'shape-shifting' as their world changes.
 This esemplastic nature has been demonstrated by an experiment that showed that ambiguous images have multiple interpretations on the perceptual level.

 The confusing ambiguity of perception is exploited in human technologies such as camouflage and biological mimicry.
 For example, the wings of European peacock butterflies bear eyespots that birds respond to as though they were the eyes of a dangerous predator.

 There is also evidence that the brain in some ways operates on a slight "delay" in order to allow nerve impulses from distant parts of the body to be integrated into simultaneous signals.

 Perception is one of the oldest fields in psychology.
 The oldest quantitative laws in psychology are Weber's law, which states that the smallest noticeable difference in stimulus intensity is proportional to the intensity of the reference; and Fechner's law, which quantifies the relationship between the intensity of the physical stimulus and its perceptual counterpart (e.g., testing how much darker a computer screen can get before the viewer actually notices).
-The study of perception gave rise to the Gestalt School of Psychology, with an emphasis on holistic approach.
+The study of perception gave rise to the Gestalt School of Psychology, with an emphasis on a holistic approach.